hendricius/the-bread-code/recipes/sourdough/make-sourdough-starter.md

 ## My sourdough smells gross

-The vinegary taste comes over time from bacteria creating acid.
+The vinegary taste comes over time from bacteria creating lactic and acetic.
 This is normal.
 No need to panic.

 You can reset your starter, take 1 gram out of your starter and mix it with 50